 So, while you’re taking a much needed respite away FROM your business… but there’s one ingredient I want to offer you that can help you achieve much needed breakthroughs FOR your business… even WHILE you’re away on vacation this summer.

-But if you want a breakthrough you need to percolate your brain with new questions from a fresh outside perspective.
+However if you want a breakthrough you need to percolate your brain with new questions from a fresh outside perspective.
 That’s why I’m inviting you to a free weekly 30-Minute Laser Coaching Clinic– that kicks off on August 7th.

 It’s called TEAM TALK TUESDAYS at TWELVE